Technical security overview

 Deprecation of TLS versions

 To improve the security of the Citrix Virtual Apps and Desktops service, Citrix began blocking any communication over Transport Layer Security (TLS) 1.0 and 1.1 as of March 15, 2019.

 CTX247067 contains current and complete guidance for all affected Citrix Cloud services.

 Upgrade to the latest Citrix Receiver or Citrix Workspace app

-To ensure successful connection to Citrix Workspace from user endpoint devices, the installed Citrix Receiver version must be equal to or greater than those listed below, which support TLS 1.2.
+To ensure successful connection to Citrix Workspace from user endpoint devices, the installed Citrix Receiver version must be equal to or newer than the version listed in the following table.

 |Chrome/HTML5||Latest (browser must support TLS 1.2)|